-- Supersonic – A supersonic missile exceeds the speed of sound (Mach 1) but is not faster than Mach-3.
+- Supersonic missiles exceed the speed of sound (Mach 1) but they not faster than Mach-3.
 Most supersonic missiles travel at a speed between Mach-2 and Mach-3, which is up to 2,300 mph.
-The most well-known supersonic missile is the Indian/Russian BrahMos, is currently the fastest operational supersonic missile capable of speeds around 2,100–2,300 mph.
+The most well-known supersonic missile is the Indian/Russian BrahMos, currently the fastest operational supersonic missile capable of speeds around 2,100–2,300 mph.

 Supersonic missile - Brahmos.
 Source: Wikimedia